danielsaidi/website_danielsaidi/collections/_posts/2021/2021-08-26-git-cheat-sheet.md

 ---
 title:  Git tags cheat sheet
 date:   2021-08-26 07:00:00 +0100
-tags:   git
+tags:   quick-tip git
 ---

-In this post, I'll list a couple of git commands that I found useful when cleaning up a very unstructured git tag history.
-This post is primarily meant to be a brain dump for my own use, but if you find the information useful, that's great.
+In this post, I'll list a couple of git commands that I found useful when cleaning up an unstructured git tag history.
+The post is primarily meant for future reference, but if you find it useful, that's great.

-In the scripts, `<PARAMNAME>` indicates where you should inject parameters.
+In the scripts, `<PARAM>` indicates where you should inject parameters.

 ## List local tags with a certain name prefix/suffix

+To list local tags with a certain name prefix or suffix, run the following Terminal commands:

 ```
 git tag -l "<PREFIX>*"